LeLaboDuGame/SimplePyAI/README.md

     -You can set the 'learning_rate' more is small more he understands, but it will take more repetition in training.

-    -'reload_last_session' (default: False) is to reload the last session (if is the first sessions set to False plz)
+    -'reload_last_session' (default: False) is to reload the last session (if is the first sessions set to False)

 TO TRAIN: